roxannecvl/scrapy/reportAlexander.md

 ## Complexity

-1. What are your results for five complex functions?
-   * Did all methods (tools vs. manual count) get the same result?
-   * Are the results clear?
-2. Are the functions just complex, or also long?
-3. What is the purpose of the functions?
-4. Are exceptions taken into account in the given measurements?
-5. Is the documentation clear w.r.t. all the possible outcomes?

 The function I am going to be looking at is _get_form in scrapy/http/request/form.py.
 Using the lizard tool, it assigns the function a value of 12 CCN and an NLOC of 37.
 A manual count by